Amanda McReynolds Doran – Executive Director

 Marlea has a Bachelor of Commerce degree from the University of Saskatchewan as well as certification in Volunteer Management.
 She has worked extensively in the non-profit sector but her additional experience in event planning for the corporate sector has given her a unique perspective on fundraising.
 Her education has given her the background to work in both areas, performing fundraising and event planning services for organizations across Canada.
 Her love of music and the arts is shared with her husband, and her family is deeply rooted in the city of Saskatoon.
 The Mendel building and its Conservatory hold a special place in Marlea’s heart and she is very proud to be a part of the team that will foster this heritage building’s legacy for the next generation.
 She is so excited to see the dynamic and creative learning and intergenerational play that the CDM will bring to the children and families of Saskatchewan.

-Anneka Richer – Manager
+Anneka Richer – Museum Manager (currently on Maternity Leave)

 Anneka holds a B.A.
 Hon. in Classical and Near Eastern Archaeology and a B.A. in Linguistics both from the University of Saskatchewan.
 Prior to joining the CDM Anneka worked as the Assistant Curator at the Museum of Antiquities (University of Saskatchewan) and then as the Education Programmer at the Humboldt & District Museum & Gallery.
 Anneka’s areas of expertise stem from her work within museums; she has skills in museum management, practices and policies as well as educational programming.
 Currently she is working towards receiving a certificate in Community Museum Studies through the Museums Association of Saskatchewan.
 Anneka is married with no children (yet!) and is excited by the opportunity to have a hand in developing a world-class children’s museum in Saskatoon where children will learn, discover and spark a creative light.